New York Central Mohawk: L-2a, b, c, d

 The next development of the Mohawk type for the New York Central was the L-2, 300 of its various subclasses being built between 1925 and 1930 by the American Locomotive Company.
-These were rather more modern locomotives than the L-1 class: fat-boilered, long-tendered, fitted with feedwater heaters (mostly of the Elesco type and generally mounted in front of the smokebox at the top, giving an aggressive, beetle-browed look).
-Later L-2 subclasses, the L-2b and L-2c, had somewhat-smoother lines with recessed feedwater heaters and cleaned-up lines.
+These were more modern locomotives than the L-1 class with wide boilers, long tenders, and fitted with feedwater heaters (mostly of the Elesco type and generally mounted in front of the smokebox at the top).
+Later L-2 subclasses, the L-2b and L-2d, had somewhat smoother lines with recessed feedwater heaters.
+With the L-2c having coffin heaters hidden inside the smokebox.
 The later L-2 locomotives, from a front-on view, appeared quite similar to the Central's fleet of Hudson passenger locomotives.
 The L2a's were numbered 2700–2799, the L2b's were numbered 2900–2924, the L2c's were numbered 2800-2899 and the L2d's were numbered 2925-2949 and 2950–2999.
 Locomotives 2995 and 2998 were modified for high-speed service in 1939.